 Much of St Tropez’s appeal lies in its combination of quaint old-world charm and modern glamour and shoppers can easily experience this mix, with both Provençal market stalls trading local produce and the hottest high-end labels selling their latest collections fresh from the catwalks.

 Luxury fashion boutiques abound along the narrow streets and narrower alleyways of the old village.
 For big-name labels, stick to the triangle between Place des Lices, Rue Gambetta and Rue Allard where, unlike anywhere else on earth, shoppers can step out of the likes of Dolce & Gabbana and Louis Vuitton and into a grocery store just across the street.

 The very best come with their own private jetty.
-This means superyacht-goers can anchor off the coast and arrive by tender, turning heads as they step ashore, and with a varied selection of venues, there is one to suit every mood.
+This means superyacht-goers can anchor off the coast of the French Riviera and arrive by tender, turning heads as they step ashore.
+And with a varied selection of venues, there is a beach club to suit every mood.

 Le Club 55 is probably the classiest and most discreet, not to mention the most renowned.
 A simple fishing hut in the early 1950s, it was adopted as a canteen by the film crew shooting And God Created Woman.
 Morphing into the legendary address it is today, the club has never lost its ability to woo the rich and famous.

 Fuelling the town’s fame since 1955, the three-mile-long Baie de Pampelonne is where the crème de la crème of beach clubs is based